 - You can repeat with more spray and glitter in places that aren’t quite green enough

 - **An adult may want to do this part of the process – this adhesive spray is super sticky and gives off strong fumes

-- Now, using some muscle, punch 2 holes into either side of the solo cup for the straps to go into
+- Using a lot of muscle, use a hole punch to punch 2 holes into either side of the solo cup for the ribbon

 - Now turn the cup upside down onto your green foam and using a marker outline the outside of the cup

 - Cut this circle out of the foam and glue it onto the opening of the cup with hot glue

 - Place the cup upside down and cut an inch wide strip of yellow felt.
 Place it around the bottom of the hat